 If left untreated, a bunion can lead to several foot deformities, which can be painful and impact one's mobility.
 An untreated bunion can cause the big toe to drift toward the other toes, leading to a condition called hammertoes.
 Hammertoes occur when the toes bend abnormally at the middle joint, causing pain and pressure on the tops of the toes.
 In severe cases, untreated bunions can even cause the second or third toes to overlap or underlap, leading to additional deformities which may require bunion surgery.

 These complications can cause severe pain and discomfort, making it difficult to walk or wear shoes.
 The resulting change in the foot's shape can also make it challenging to find properly fitting shoes, leading to further discomfort and pain.

 Therefore, it is crucial to seek medical attention if you have a bunion, especially if it's causing pain or discomfort, to avoid the development of foot deformities and prioritize your overall foot health.

-If you are struggling with a bunion or are suffering from another form of foot pain, contact our board-certified team of orthopedic surgeons at Jefferson Orthopedic Clinic for comprehensive care and same-day appointments.
-Call today or schedule an appointment directly from our website!
+If you are struggling with a bunion or are suffering from another form of foot pain, contact our of orthopedic surgeons at for comprehensive care and same-day appointments. or directly from our website!